cmannnn/exploring_crypto/README.md

 On 08-30-2019 Bitcoin's market cap was 76.5% of all 100 crypto coins.
 The second largest coin Ethereum, which totalled a whopping 7.6%.
 In other words, Bitcoin is by far the largest coin and controls a massive amount of market cap.

 What other characteristics are crypto coins known for?
 Volatility.
 With some data on how volatile the coins were at that point in time, this was possible to represent in a graph.
-Figure_2 shows the top 10 % change in coins prices based
+Figure_2 shows the top 10 coins with the largest price % changes in the last 24 hours.

+The graph on the left reveals some shocking statistics.
+The coin Wanchain, shot up over 21% in the prior 24 hours.
+Aurora also did pretty well that day raising almost 17% in 24 hours.
+On the flip side, the biggest loser on 08-30-2019 was a coin called ICON that lost -3.88%.
+Coin BitShares took second biggest loser, erasing -3.81% of its value.
+Is betting on random coins a viable investment tactic?
+It may seem to be if the largest single day difference between the biggest winner Wanchain and the biggest loser ICON is ~17%...